findy-network/findy-network.github.io/content/en/docs/Deployment/Configuration/index.md

 ### Port 50051

-Agency GRPC interface communication.
+Agency gRPC interface communication.

-**Note:** Currently also all internal microservices assume gRPCS communication.
+**Note:** Currently also all internal microservices assume gRPC SSL/TLS communication.
 Unencrypted communication should be enabled within private network in the future.

 ## findy-agent